ma-gilles/recovar/README.md

 I hope some developers find parts of the code useful for their projects.
 See [this notebook](recovar_coding_tutorial.ipynb) for a short tutorial.

 Some of the features which may be of interest:
 - The basic building block operations of cryo-EM efficiently, in batch and on GPU: shift images, slice volumes, do the adjoint slicing, apply CTF.
 See [recovar.core](recovar/core.py).
+Though I have not tried it, all of these operations should be differentiable thus you could use JAX's autodiff.

 - A heterogeneity dataset simulator that includes variations in contrast, realistic CTF and pose distribution (loaded from real dataset), junk proteins, outliers, etc. See [recovar.simulator](recovar/simulator.py).